potter3/Secure-WireGuard-VPN-SSH-Access/README.md

 - Via USB

-- Or scp while SSH still open
+- Or scp while SSH is  still open

 ### 11 CONNECT WINDOWS TO VPN 🌐